usethesource/rascal-website/docs/Recipes/Common/AdHocDataExploration/index.md

 ok
 ```

-And we're done.
+And we are done.
 But what did we learn here?
-Here's what I think:
+Here is what I think:

 *  Explore the terrain, take notes, build intuition, develop theories, test them.
 **  Refine and repeat